We challenged our Members to plant 100 trees to celebrate 100 years of horticultural leadership in our community.

 Jo and helpers planted these three small but fast growing birches in Mindy’s renovated yard.
 In addition to the glowing yellow fall colour, the creamy bark peels in the winter to reveal a hidden pink layer.

 |Tree Number Thirty Three|

-Amy kicked off The Tree of the Month in February with this all season tree.
-She planted it as part of a mixed hedge and was rewarded with winter scented flowers, brilliant red eatable fruit and sparkling fall colour.
+Amy kicked off The Tree of the Month in February with this all-season tree.
+She planted it as part of a mixed hedge and was rewarded with winter scented flowers, brilliant red edible fruit and sparkling fall colour.

 |Tree Number Thirty Two|

 Pattie is putting this gem in a pot to join her more than 100 other potted trees!
-It is interesting that this genus honors Benjamin Franklin and has been extinct in the wild since 1803.
+Interestingly, this genus honours Benjamin Franklin, and has been extinct in the wild since 1803.
 Pattie’s picture shows the golf ball sized buds and three inch fall blooms on this unusual tree that is rated “difficult to grow”.

 |Tree Number Thirty One

 Don has a beautiful acer in his garden.
 He doesn’t know the variety, but he wanted another one, so he tried his hand at air-layering.
 Never having done it before, he managed an impressive success on his second attempt.
 He planted his new tiny tree in a pot this spring.